 4.1.1 ensure that the terms of the Order and any information it provides in it are complete and accurate;

 4.1.2 co-operate with the Supplier in all matters relating to the Services;

 4.1.3 provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is accurate in all material respects;

 4.1.4 obtain and maintain all necessary licences, permissions and consents which may be required before the date on which the Services are to start;

 4.1.5 keep and maintain all materials, equipment, documents and other property of the Supplier (“Supplier Materials“) in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation;

-4.1.6 have access to a fully functional laptop with no less than 4GB of memory, brokerage, good internet access of a speed no less than 17 mb/s, a back up internet connection, adequate funds to trade with, a chart package such as MT4 or Tradestation; and
+4.1.6 have access to a fully functional laptop with no less than 8GB RAM, I5 Intel processor, and a Nvidia graphics card, a brokerage, good internet access of a speed no less than 17 mb/s, a back up internet connection, adequate funds to trade with, a chart package such as MT4 or Tradestation;

 4.1.7 where relevant, complete all assignments, modules and other exercises as required in respect of the Services.